winedarksea/sirith_pico/README.md

 # Sirith Pico
 #### Designed by Colin Catlin
 #### License: CERN Open Hardware Licence Version 2 - Weakly Reciprocal
-I ask only that you attribute me if you do make anything awesome with it, and more importantly, share with me as I would love to see others putting my hard work to good use.
+I ask only that you attribute me if you do make anything awesome with it, and more importantly, share with me as I would love to see others putting my hard work to good [use](https://syllepsis.live/2025/01/02/autonomous-ambush-missiles-and-my-first-circuit-board/).
 Feel free to reach out with any issues you run into.

-This board was designed to do something standard dev boards cannot do: provide high power (12V, 60W) output with a micro controller and a powerful rechargeable battery.
+This board was designed to do something standard dev boards cannot do: provide high power (12V, 60W) output with a microcontroller and a powerful rechargeable battery.
 It was designed to power something like a Raspberry Pi Zero, manage an array of servos, contain basic sensor data, log data to an SD card, and send and switch high power off board.

 As a number of the ICs on this board are rather expensive, there is also a fairly extensive focus on circuit protections for power sources and GPIO pins, with the aim of reducing the probability of damage to the board.